 Apple’s A18 Pro MacBook Neo Introduces A Colorful Design And A New Entry Point Into The Mac Lineup

-The new laptop, called MacBook Neo, features a 13-inch display with a 1080p camera hidden in the bezels and is powered by the same A18 Pro chip found in the iPhone 17 Pro.
-By bringing its A-series silicon to the Mac, Apple is intruding a notebook designed primarily for efficiency and everyday computing rather than heavy professional workloads.
+The new laptop, called MacBook Neo, features a 13-inch display with a 1080p camera hidden in the bezels and is powered by the same A18 Pro chip found in the iPhone 16 Pro.
+By bringing its A-series silicon to the Mac, Apple is introducing a notebook designed primarily for efficiency and everyday computing rather than heavy professional workloads.
+The budget laptop is better understood when you look at the MacBook Neo vs MacBook Air comparison, where Apple clearly separates its budget and mainstream laptops.

-Despite its lower pice, the macBook Neo still delivers the familiar macOS experience while benefiting from Apple’s efficient chip architecture.
+Despite its lower price, the MacBook Neo still delivers the familiar macOS experience while benefiting from Apple’s efficient chip architecture.
 The laptop also includes side-firing speakers, helping maintain strong audio performance in a compact form factor.
 You can check the official video below from Apple.

 The design of the new MacBook Neo is aimed at everyday users rather than professionals.
-Since it isa budget Mac, there are bound to be some compromises, which includes a notch-less display with some bezels. the bezels are slimmer than the 12-inch MacBook that launched in 2015, but thicker than the ones you would find on the MacBook Air.
-The rest of the design is very Apple-like and the recent MacBooks.
+Since it is a budget Mac, there are bound to be some compromises, which includes a notch-less display with some bezels. the bezels are slimmer than the 12-inch MacBook that launched in 2015, but thicker than the ones you would find on the MacBook Air.
+The rest of the design feels very Apple-like and closely resembles recent MacBooks.
+The same trade-offs carry into real-world use, where our MacBook Neo gaming performance coverage highlights how the hardware behaves under sustained load.

 You can pre-order the MacBook Neo starting today for just $599 for the base variant without Touch ID in the keyboard.
 The higher tier version will cost you $699 which not only brings Touch ID like the Air and Pro models but also bumps up your storage to 512GB from 256GB.